Frequently Asked Questions

 What is NLWeb and why is it important for B2B websites?

-NLWeb is an open-source protocol released by Microsoft that turns any website into a conversational, AI-queryable MCP endpoint.
-It enables websites to respond directly to natural language queries from AI agents, providing structured, Schema.org-formatted answers.
-This is crucial for B2B websites because buyers increasingly use AI agents to research vendors, and NLWeb ensures your site can deliver verified, current information directly to those agents.
-(Source: Salespeak Blog, March 9, 2026)
+NLWeb is an open-source protocol, backed by Microsoft, that turns any website into a conversational, AI-queryable MCP endpoint.
+It enables AI agents to interact with your website via natural language queries and receive structured, Schema.org-formatted answers.
+This is crucial for B2B websites because AI agents are becoming primary research tools for buyers, and NLWeb ensures your site can provide accurate, first-party information directly to these agents. (source, March 9, 2026)

 What is the Model Context Protocol (MCP) and how does it relate to NLWeb?